 To get a real taste of the Copacabana, Rio de Janeiro lifestyle, stay in a luxury hotel along the main seafront promenade, with views over the beach to the south and rooftop views of Christ the Redeemer and the mountains to the North.

 We stayed in the Porto Bay Rio Internacional Hotel, a four-star luxury hotel overlooking the ocean.
 Our deluxe double room on the 17th floors had amazing balcony views from one end of Copacabana to the other and was modern, elegant and incredibly comfortable with a king-size bed.
 The shower in the open-plan bathroom was hot and powerful enough to pound away any remnants of aching muscles from a long flight.

 Is this what we want though?
 Of course not!
-We travel because we want to experience real places, real people and most of all, real life, which is why as travelers we gravitate towards locals – Local people, local culture and local experiences!
-We hooked up with Tours Gone Wild, who among many other things (I’ll get to that later), organise nightlife tours around Rio de Janeiro’s best clubs and bars, with not a backpacker beer offer or ‘questionable woman’ in sight!
+We travel because we want to experience real places, real people, and most of all, real life, which is why as travelers we gravitate towards locals – Local people, local culture, and local experiences!
+We hooked up with Tours Gone Wild, who among many other things (I’ll get to that later), organize nightlife tours around Rio de Janeiro’s best clubs and bars, with not a backpacker beer offer or ‘questionable woman’ in sight!